nicodewet/template-spring-boot-oauth2-wso2-is/README.md

 #### Combining WSO2 IS commonAuth and Spring Security Logout

-Our design is as follows.
+The design is as follows.

-Given that the commonAuthId cookie is associated with the WSO2 IS server, our Javascript will not have access to it, so, we can add a **LOGOUT** hyperlink to our html that will only show when our thymeleaf-extras-springsecurity4 config says its ok to do so (sec:authorize="isAuthenticated()").
-The above leaves a question, and that is how will we perfrom the stock standard Spring Security logout process?
+Given that the commonAuthId cookie is associated with the WSO2 IS server, the index.html Javascript will not have access to it, so, I have added a **LOGOUT** hyperlink to index.html that will only show when our thymeleaf-extras-springsecurity4 config says its ok to do so (sec:authorize="isAuthenticated()").
+The above leaves a question, and that is how will the stock standard Spring Security logout process happen?
 The default way to do this is to add a form with hidden csrf attributes.
-The answer that I've come up with is that the **commonAuthCallerPath** dictates where the browser will be directed to (HTTP 302 response by WSO2 IS), so you can just redirect to your own Controller method that is only available to authenticated users, this method, called logout in AppController.java peforms server-side logout and redirects to index.html where the stock standard thymeleaf-extras-springsecurity4 config will let the user know that they are logged out.
+The answer that I've come up with is that the **commonAuthCallerPath** dictates where the browser will be directed to (HTTP 302 response by WSO2 IS), so one can simply redirect to a Controller method that is only available to authenticated users.
+This method, called *logout* in
+AppController.java performs server-side logout and redirects to index.html where the stock standard thymeleaf-extras-springsecurity4 config will let the user know that they are logged out.

 ### Browser issue